About Spirit of the Wind

 Walking Eagle (Jack Thom, Sr.)

-We are a Community committed to living in harmony with the Creator.
+We are committed to living in harmony with the Great Spirit.

-• Trust/faith in the Creator - Grand Father - Spirit.
+• Trust/faith in the Great Spirit - Grand Father - Creator.

 • Reverence toward, value of, and support for our elders, relatives, and community.